News

 Mehdi Tajvadi receives an outstanding research award from the College of Natural Sciences, Forestry, and Agriculture

 NSFA News: Mehdi Tajvidi receives an outstanding research award The Outstanding Research Award honors faculty who make significant contributions to their profession and have demonstrated excellence in scholarship.
 Photo taken in adherence with health and safety guidelines.
-Cellulose nanofibrils are miniscule.
+Cellulose nanofibrils are minuscule.
 You would need 100,000 to cross the width of a single human hair.
 In […]

 Read more